10th Mountain Soldiers Face Off in Second Day of the Commander’s Cup

-Soldiers from across the 10th Mountain Division (LI) participate in the softball tournament during the Commander’s Cup Championship 2025, June 24, 2025, on Fort Drum, New York.
-Mountain Fest honors the 10th Mountain Division’s 80-year legacy of mountain warfare heritage, celebrating the strength, service, and commitment of its Soldiers while fostering a festive atmosphere for families and the North Country community.
-(U.S. Army video by Sgt.
-Samuel Bonney)
+Soldiers from across the 10th Mountain Division (LI) participate in the softball tournament during the Commander's Cup Championship 2025, June 24, 2025, on Fort Drum, New York.
+Mountain Fest celebrates 80 years since the battle of Riva Ridge.
+It's an opportunity to honor the legacy of the 10th Mountain Division and the strength of its Soldiers while creating a festive atmosphere for families and the community.
+(U.S. Army video by Spc.
+Sam Shomento)

 |Date Taken: